qscat/qscat/docs/source/manual/tabs/baseline.rst

       :local:
       :depth: 2

-The :guilabel:`Baseline tab` allows users to select the baseline layer, placement, and orientation.
+The :guilabel:`Baseline Tab` allows users to select the baseline layer, placement, and orientation.

 .. _figure_tab_baseline: